-In this paper, we report results from an exploratory retrospective survey and a larger contextual labeling study.
+In this paper, we report results from a retrospective survey and a larger contextual labeling study.
 Our research necessitated that we ask users to discuss sensitive scenarios.
 Specifically, we asked user to describe sensitive emails, and to discuss why they would feel uncomfortable receiving notifications for those messages when in the presence of others.
 To this end, we designed our studies to carefully respect participant privacy, and we believe these considerations were instrumental in allowing us to recruit a combined total of 300 individuals.
 From these individuals, we learned:

 - (RQ1) Email notifications indeed pose an information disclosure risk. - (RQ2) The real or perceived severity of these risks depend both on user characteristics (e.g. the nature of occupation) and attributes of the meeting or email (e.g., the number of recipients or attendees). - (RQ3) Machine-learned models can learn attributes, patterns and signals associated with risky email-meeting pairs.
 Here, user-level features are more informative than generic meeting or email-level features.
-The best performing models incorporate all features, together with user history.

 Taken together, our findings present a rich picture of notifications, as viewed through the lens of privacy.
-We hope that our findings will inform the design of future notification-capable systems.
+We hope that our findings will inform the design of future notification systems.
+Preferences and Concerns about Information Disclosure in Email Notifications